 - How can I claim money back for delayed trains?

-If an average of 10% of journeys are cancelled or severely delayed (and for some operators, considerably more) then there is a good chance you have been affected.
+If 13% of journeys are delayed (with around 3% cancelled altogether) then there is a good chance you have been affected.

 The Delay Repay scheme is a government initiative set up to ensure commuters are refunded in the case of a delay.

-- If you’re delayed by 30-59 minutes then you will get back 50% of the cost of a single ticket (or 50% of the relevant journey on a return ticket).
+- Delays of 30-59 minutes mean a refund of 50% of the cost of a single ticket (or 50% of the relevant journey on a return ticket).

-- You’ll get a 100% of the cost of a single ticket if you’re delayed anything longer (or 100% of the relevant journey on a return ticket).
+- You’ll get a 100% of the cost of a single ticket if you’re delayed more than an hour (or 100% of the relevant journey on a return ticket).

 Don’t worry if you have a season ticket, you can also get a refund.